caolinfeng/ECE6500-Coordinate-Descent/README.md

-# ECE6500 Project
+# ECE6500 Project (Coordinate-Descent Method)
+### Team 11: Linfeng Cao, Yining Li

-A Python implmentation of Coordinate Descent for Lasso Regression
+This is a Python implmentation of Coordinate Descent for Lasso Regression

 ### Dependencies